Replicable-MARL/MARLlib/docs/source/handbook/env.rst

 LBF
 ==============

-Level-based Foraging (LBF) is a mixed cooperative-competitive game that focuses on the coordination of the agents involved.
+Level-based Foraging (LBF) is a mixed cooperative-competitive game that focuses on coordinating the agents involved.
 Agents navigate a grid world and collect food by cooperating with other agents if needed.

 Official Link: https://github.com/semitable/lb-foraging